sjkim2357/data_science/README.md

 - Some projects exist in their published formats, e.g., academic journals, R Shiny apps, and web apps.

 ## _Objective_
-- Some projects are for analysis and research, and others are for educational purposes.
+- Some are for analysis and research, and others are for learning purposes.
 - In learning a new language, __'aim for progress, not perfection'__.
 Enjoy the journey.